Content Marketing Localization: The Good, the Bad, and What Works

 Similarly, in a culture where ancestors are as deeply revered as in China, the literal translation of Pepsi’s slogan “Pepsi brings you back to life” to “Pepsi brings dead ancestors back from the grave” wasn’t just an innocuous blunder, but a horrifying prospect, disrespectful of Chinese customs.

-And perhaps “horror” isn’t the right word for what Mancunians felt when ice cream manufacturer, Magnum, suggested that a somewhat unsavory part of Manchester, UK, would be the perfect spot for a picnic — but the billboard claiming Magnum ice creams were “The only thing that could make lying in Piccadilly Gardens even better” certainly sparked a lot of hilarity.
+And perhaps “horror” isn’t the right word for what Mancunians felt when ice cream manufacturer, Magnum, suggested that a somewhat unsavory part of Manchester, UK, would be the perfect spot for a picnic — but the billboard claiming Magnum ice cream was “The only thing that could make lying in Piccadilly Gardens even better” certainly sparked a lot of hilarity.

 Colors also carry distinctive meanings in different countries.
 You might want to use white in your advertising to symbolize purity and virtue, but in many Eastern cultures, such as in India, it could evoke feelings of sadness instead, as white is a color used in mourning rituals.